How COVID in India affects patients in Africa | DW | 27.05.2021

 Kenyans are aghast as the pandemic claims many lives in a neighboring country across the Indian Ocean.
 Nigerians are watching the situation closely too.

-"The doctors here would diagnose you with a particular disease, but when you go abroad, they will tell you something else," Nigerian Aminu Bello told DW.
+"The doctors here would diagnose you with a particular disease, but when you go abroad, they will tell you something else," Aminu Bello, who lives in Nigeria, told DW.
 Like Wambua, Bello is also unable to fly to India for treatment for a medical condition he did not want to disclose.

 "I am sure many people have lost their lives because of such negligence.
 We have lost confidence in the system," Bello added.